 I don’t consider myself a traditional religious person.
 I consider myself, if anything, spiritual.
 I call myself a tree hugger, feet planted firmly on the ground.
 I lean toward the naturalistic way of living.
-Our adventure back to the Deep South from Michigan has strengthen my natural faith in ways I could have not planned.
+Our adventure back to the Deep South from Michigan has strengthened my natural faith in ways I could have not planned.

 Our journey started out on very rocky ground, only with an idea.
 We had no idea how we were going to accomplish such a crazy notion of selling all our belonging and finding a suitable, affordable camper to get us south.
-It had been far to long since we had seen family and friends.
+It had been far too long since we had seen family and friends.
 This was priority number one.

 Besides the usual internet searching and researching, which took weeks on end, I meditated and visualized what our journey would look like as we made our way.
 This was a daily activity, images and feelings of positive emotions surrounded me.
-Within a months time our dreams and ideas started to become reality.
+Within a months time, our dreams and ideas started to become reality.
 The house and pick up truck sold, we bought ‘Dotty‘.
 The Sterling took a few more weeks, but it sold too.

 I don’t know if you want to call it fate or faith, but it all fell into place.
 Our trip of 1100 miles finished without incident.
 Were we plain lucky?
 I think not.
 The luck didn’t stop when we got to Georgia.
 We were offered a place to park the camper while visiting family and friends.
 Another family friend called with a potential job offer for this Fall.
-We met a very kind woman who offer us to park the camper on her land while making a few dollars by helping her with home repairs.
+We met a very kind woman who offered us to park the camper on her land while making a few dollars by helping her with home repairs.

 I’ve heard it said, “events happen for a reason”.
-Well something was looking out for us.
+Well, something was looking out for us.
 Our faith in the positive has gotten us this far.
 Someone once asked, “Do we have plans for the future”?
 I quickly replied, “No, events just unfold, if we were to make plans, we may miss all the positive experiences that may come our way”.

 “Once you replace negative thoughts with positive ones, you’ll start having positive results.”